Pete Buttigieg warns Democrats can't go back to status quo after President Trump

 Now he talks about embracing change.
 "It is wrong to burn down the Department of Education, but I actually think it's also wrong to suppose that the Department of Education was just right in 2024," he said.
 "You could say the same thing about USAID.
 It is unconscionable that children were left to die by the abrupt destruction of USAID.
 Unconscionable.
 But it's also wrong to suppose that if Democrats come back to power, our project should be to just tape the pieces together just the way that they were."

-In effect, he's taking up former Vice President Harris's campaign slogan from 2024 — "We're not going back" —-and applying it to a completely different situation.
+In effect, he's taking up former Vice President Kamala Harris' campaign slogan from 2024 — "We're not going back" — and applying it to a completely different situation.

 The furor over the Epstein files reflects a larger loss of confidence